 Internal Linking and Metadata Optimization

-Internal linking powers both traditional SEO and AIO strategies through three significant functions:- Users and search engine crawlers can guide through your site
+Internal linking powers both traditional SEO and AIO strategies through three significant functions:

 - Page authority spreads throughout your content